happyshittake/backend-coding-test/Doc.md

 - SERVER_ERROR: There's internal server app

 ## Online OpenApi Doc
-For more indepth api documentation, I suggest you read the swagger ui doc.
+For more indepth api documentation, I suggest you read the openapi doc.

 For running the openapi doc:
 - Setup the app like the instruction above